Natalya Kostenko

 Natalya Kostenko (Наталья Васильевна Костенко; born 9 August 1980, Malotenginskaya, Krasnodar Krai) is a Russian political figure and deputy of the 7th and 8th State Dumas.

 Career

 In 2005, Kostenko moved to Moscow, where she started working as a political commentator for the Nezavisimaya Gazeta.
 From 2008 to 2013, Kostenko served as a Kremlin correspondent for the Vedomosti newspaper.
 In 2013, she started working at the Institute of Socio-Economic and Political Studies, where, as a deputy director, she interacted with the Federal Coordinating Committee of the All-Russia People's Front.
 Since 2013, she has been part of the central headquarters of the All-Russia People's Front.
-On September 18, 2016, she was elected deputy of the 7th State Duma from the Krasnodar Krai constituency.
+On 18 September 2016 she was elected deputy of the 7th State Duma from the Krasnodar Krai constituency.
 In 2021, she was re-elected for the 8th State Duma.

+Legislative Activities

+From 2016 to 2019, during her tenure as a deputy of the State Duma of the 7th convocation, she co-authored 34 legislative initiatives and amendments to draft federal laws.

+Sanctions

+She was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the UK government in 2022 in relation to Russo-Ukrainian War.

 On 24 March 2022, the United States Treasury sanctioned her in response to the 2022 Russian invasion of Ukraine.